 First of all, it’s important to get to know Trello.
 The concept is remarkably simple.
 That’s part of why it’s so versatile and widely used.
 Still, learning the basics before the project begins will make your “Trello transition” much smoother.
 After about 10 minutes with their tutorial, you’ll quickly get the picture.

 We all have tons of stuff to check, including multiple email addresses and social media.
 It can be all too easy to forget something.
-If you subscribe to the Trello board, you’ll get an email alert when something changes or someone posts on your board.
+If you “watch” the Trello board, you’ll get an email alert when something changes or someone posts on your board.
+Basically, watching the Trello board is the same as subscribing to it.
 I know I said that I was using Trello to get away from so much email, but this is a bit different.
 With an email alert, I can go to the board and see what’s new.
 When I was just using email alone, I sometimes had to wade through multiple email threads to find a particular discussion.
 An email alert is more like a “Hey you!
 Go check Trello!”

 3. Download The Mobile App